 The climate is warming.
 The environment is changing.
 PÖFF is highlighting it.

 A programme dedicated to TV series, aimed at highlighting the increasingly blurry line between the small screen and the big screen.

 Just Film’s International Youth Competition brings along new and fascinating films from all over the world.
-This year’s programme consists of 12 films and is very broad in topics but also geographically.
+This year’s programme consists of 11 films and is very broad in topics and geographically as well.
 Just Film’s Grand Prix will be handed out by the members of the International Jury and the Youth Jury.

-This year, for the 5th time Just Film and Estonian Research Council have put together the Science360 programme that brings the best science film to the audience.
-The purpose of the programme Science360 is to discover the world and learn how chemistry, physics and mathematics translate into everyday life and understand how our world really works.
-This year’s programme is greatly dedicated to environment and nature conservation.
+This year, for the 7th time Just Film and the Estonian Research Council have put together the Science360° programme that brings the best science films to the audience.
+The purpose of the programme Science360° is to discover the world and learn how chemistry, physics and mathematics translate into everyday life and understand how our world really works.
+This year’s programme is greatly dedicated to the environment and nature conservation.
 Science helps us in knowing how to improve life and its quality.
 There is always more to discover!

 With the ECFA Award, ECFA both gives special attention to quality films for a young audience and shines a spotlight on European children’s films.
 A number of European children & youth film festivals, all members of ECFA, are selected annually to host an ECFA jury and vote for the ECFA Award for their particular festival.
 Each festival adds their winning film to a shortlist of nominated films, competing for the overall award.
 The final vote is open to all ECFA members, choosing the ‘Best European Children’s Film of the Year’.
 The award is handed out during the International Filmfestival Berlin – Berlinale.
 The ECFA Award was launched in 2011.
 There is no money prize connected to the ECFA Award.
 However, it is the only European children’s film award given out by professionals so the value and prestige of this award can’t be underestimated.